groupmm/libsoni/README.md

 ## Running Example Notebooks
 To explore ``libsoni`` through example notebooks:

-1. Install ``libsoni``
-Prior to cloning the repository and running the notebooks, ensure libsoni and its dependencies are installed (as described above).
+1. **Install ``libsoni``:** Prior to cloning the repository and running the notebooks, ensure libsoni and its dependencies are installed (as described above).

-2. Clone the repository
-Download the ``libsoni`` repository to your local machine using the following git command:
+2. **Clone the repository:** Download the ``libsoni`` repository to your local machine using the following git command:

 ```
 git clone https://github.com/groupmm/libsoni.git
 ```

-3. Install Jupyter:
-If not already installed via the conda environment setup, install Jupyter to run the notebooks:
+3. **Install Jupyter:** If not already installed via the conda environment setup, install Jupyter to run the notebooks:

 ```
 pip install jupyter
 ```

-4. Launch Jupyter Notebook:
-Start the Jupyter notebook server by executing:
+4. **Launch Jupyter Notebook:** Start the Jupyter notebook server by executing:
 ```
 jupyter notebook
 ```